collapsed-stacks/startups/questions/8189/would-you-use-this-online-greeting-service-if-so-what-would-be-fair-monthly-su.md

 - tagged: `social-networking`, `saas`
 - score: 1

-<p>Slogan:
+Slogan:
-"Company Name" gives people the right words to say for every occasion.</p>
+"Company Name" gives people the right words to say for every occasion.

-<p>What makes us different from other greeting companies?
+What makes us different from other greeting companies?
 Social greetings with a response.
-2500 pre-written greetings.</p>
+2500 pre-written greetings.

-<p>Process
+Process
 1. Send categorized/custom greeting.
 2. Receiver chooses a response.
-3. Keep track of greetings.</p>
+3. Keep track of greetings.

 ## No Answers